theawesomecoder61/FOSSR/README.md

 ### Countdown (an optional feature)
 ![](http://i.imgur.com/vF8NTbn.png)

+## Building for yourself
+1. Make sure Xcode is installed
+2. Download as ZIP or clone the repo
+3. Run the project
+4. Enjoy!

 ## Planned features
 - *Fix Stop button from not enabling after recording*
+- Set the quality of the video
 - Microphone recording
 - Record a rectangular selection on the screen
 - Record a window?
 - Remove commented-out code
 - If countdown time is set to 0, don't show the countdown

+## The *.circles* file in `icons/`
+*.circles* files can be created/edited/viewed with [CircleIcons](http://www.bayhoff.com/circleicons/index.html).
+I am not affiliated or endorsed with the developer of CircleIcons.

 ## Licenses
-Since I'm too lazy to pu the licenses here, I'll provide links to them.
+Since I'm too lazy to put the licenses here, I'll provide links to them.
 - [DJProgressHUD_OSX](https://github.com/danielmj/DJProgressHUD_OSX/blob/master/LICENSE.txt)
 - [MKBOSXCloseButton](https://github.com/Megatron1000/MKBOSXCloseButton/blob/master/LICENSE)